Malcolm Arnold

 I normally come to a composer's music via their choral or vocal music, occasionally through their solo piano music.
 In the case of Arnold, I don't think I know any of his works in the field of voice or piano.

-First and foremost, it is his film music which introduced me to the composer's name, for he has some famous titles to his name.
+First and foremost, it is his film music which introduced me to the composer's name, for he has some famous titles.
 Then it was the road to his orchestral Dances and eventually his symphonies, although I didn't explore them for long.

 Arnold was a composer of tonal music, who mixed modernism with a love of Romanticism and jazz, aspects which can be heard through his music.
 He obviously had a populous streak, for his film music still has a public consciousness today.
 His absolute music could be tougher, but like Britten who I recently explored, everything he wrote was based in a tonal world.
 Thus, there is an opportunity of appreciation from any lover of Classical Music.